stephbuon/digital-history/README.md

 > Install git on Linux: open terminal, install git using the package manager with root privilages (for example, `sudo apt-get install git` in Debian).

-> Install git on Windows: download and install [git for Windows](https://git-scm.com/downloads)
+> Install git on Windows: download and install [git for Windows](https://git-scm.com/downloads).

-In terminal (Mac & Linux) or command prompt (Windows) navigate to your project folder.
+After installing git, open terminal (Mac & Linux) or command prompt (Windows) and navigate to your project folder.

 `cd <path/to/folder>`